This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Additionally, security policies and procedures are provided to every person who submits an application for admission to the University, to every new employee at the time of employment and annually to all students and employees.
 Crime statistics are available below:

-The Gannon University Escort Service Team (GUEST) is designed to enhance your safety and peace of mind if you must walk after dark.
-The primary goals of GUEST are to enable you to travel from one location to another with a greater sense of security and to deter sexual harassment, verbal abuse, and assault.
-GUEST is intended to be primarily a walking service with mobile escorts available under certain circumstances.
-The mobile escort may be used for trips that are beyond walking range or for times when walking escorts are unavailable.
+The Gannon University Knight Watch team is designed to enhance your safety and peace of mind if walking after dark.
+The primary goal of Knight Watch is to enable you to travel from one location to another with a greater sense of security and to deter sexual harassment, verbal abuse, and assault.

 Physical Plant personnel and insurance representatives conduct inspections of all campus facilities regularly.
 Landscaping, outdoor lighting and grounds keeping are monitored regularly by Physical Plant, Police and Safety personnel, and Student Living Staff.
 Students and Staff are encouraged to report any deficiencies to their Resident Directors, the Office of Police and Safety or Campus Services.

 All entrance doors to campus residence halls and University housing units are locked at all times.
 Keys are issued to resident students at the beginning of the academic year.
 If a key is lost or stolen, it must be reported immediately to the Student Living Office.
 Consequently, unauthorized possession of any University key is considered to be an extremely serious offense and is subject to suspension or expulsion from the University.
 The Office of Campus Police and Safety use security cameras located throughout the campus to monitor activity.
 While the specific type of hardware varies from building to building, each room is equipped with a door lock.
 All first floor windows have inhibitors and or latches.